Sara Stewart: Television

 Sara played the Sheriff of Nottingham's sister, Davina, in Sister Hood, the opening episode of Season 2 of Robin Hood (2007).
 Her most recent roles were as Stella in the hit 2005 TV series, Sugar Rush, and as a transgender character Gaynor in an episode of the BBC drama Ashes to Ashes.
 She has been seen at Patricia in the Sky1 adaptation of Martina Cole's The Take.
 In 2011 and 2012 Stewart played Professor Jean Shales in series 1 and 2 of the Channel 4 comedy series Fresh Meat.
-Her voice appears in the Dr Who episode "The End of the World".
+Her voice appears as the computer in the 2005 Doctor Who episode "The End of the World".
 In 2014 she appeared in Quirke as Rose.
 In 2014, she appeared as a QC in an episode of EastEnders.
 She played American journalist Winifred Bonfils Black in ITV's 2013 Mr Selfridge, and Susie Parks in the 2017 BBC One drama TV series Doctor Foster (episodes 1–2, 4–5).

 In 2018, she appeared as Professor Ariane Cornell in an episode of Casualty.
 An associate of Connie Beauchamp, Cornell is involved in removing a cancerous tumor from her heart and saving her life.
 Stewart later appeared as Cornell in two episodes of Holby City.
 She played Mel Hollis in series 3 of ITV's Unforgotten.

 In 2020, she appeared in episode 3.3 "The Sticking Place" of the BBC TV series Shakespeare & Hathaway: Private Investigators.

 In 2022, she appeared as Lady Margot Hawthorne in episode 9.6 "The New Order" of the BBC TV series Father Brown.

+In 2023, she appeared as Fernanda Robinson in episode "Dead Man’s Grip" of the ITV series Grace.